Degree of recurrence of generic diffeomorphisms: Introduction

 \end{theo}

+The two last items of this theorem are in fact valid under much weaker assumptions than Baire genericity.
+They hold under a countable number of explicit positive codimension conditions over the sequence of the differentials of the map.
+More precisely, these items are valid as soon as Thom's transversality theorem holds (see Lemma \ref{PerturbCr}); in particular they remain true for \emph{prevalent} maps (see \cite{HUNT201043} for a definition of prevalence and results about the validity of Thom's theorem).

-We must admit that the degree of recurrence gives only little information about the dynamics of the discretizations.
+We must admit that the degree of recurrence gives only little information about the discretizations' dynamics.
+Our model does not take into account the fact that most of computations are done with floating point numbers.
+Actually, most of simulations of dynamical systems are performed using more sophisticated algorithms and allow to compute accurately stable manifolds, SRB measures etc. However, our work describes theoretically what happens in ``most of cases'' for the naive algorithm, which has been only little studied theoretically up to now.

 Theorem~\ref{TheoIntro} becomes interesting when compared to the corresponding case in $C^0$ regularity: in the conservative setting, it indicates that the bad behaviours observed for generic conservative homeomorphisms should disappear in any higher regularity: the behaviour of the rate of injectivity is less irregular for generic conservative $C^r$ diffeomorphisms than for generic conservative homeomorphisms (compare Theorems~\ref{ThmGM} and \ref{TheoIntro}).
-This big difference suggests that the wild behaviours of the global dynamics of discretizations of generic conservative homeomorphisms observed in \cite{Guih-discr} may not appear for higher regularities.
-For example, we can hope that --- contrary to what happens for generic conservative homeomorphisms --- it is possible to recover the physical measures of a generic $C^1$ conservative diffeomorphism by looking at some well-chosen invariant measures of the discretizations, as suggested by some numerical experiments (see also \cite{Gui15c}).
+This big difference suggests that the wild behaviours of the discretizations global dynamics observed in \cite{Guih-discr} for generic conservative homeomorphisms may not appear in higher regularities.

+More precisely, to any discretization $f_N$ and any $x\in\T^n$ one can associate the measure $\mu_x^{f_N}$ which is the uniform measure on the $f_N$-periodic orbit in which the positive orbit of $P_N(x)$ eventually falls.
+Oxtoby-Ulam theorem states that a generic conservative homeomorphism is ergodic \cite{Oxto-meas}, and it has been conjectured by A. Katok that this result is still true in $C^1$ regularity.
+Thus, one can expect the measures $\mu_x^{f_N}$ tend to Lebesgue measure for ``typical'' $x\in\T^n$.